 By 2020, it is predicted that there will be 3 billion email users worldwide.
 In 2017, the average number of emails per day was 269 billion, and over half were spam.
 An office worker will receive more than 120 emails each day.
 66% are read on mobile devices.
 Click rates for marketing emails in North America are just 13.7% from mobile, and 18% from desktop.

-Amidst all this email ‘noise’, how can you make sure your email marketing is read?
+Amidst all this email ‘noise’, how can you make sure your B2B marketing emails are read?
 How can you guide your potential customer from one sentence to the next?
 We’ve identified 9 approaches that will work.

 1. Cover the Basics

 The first key step is to make sure your customers don’t see your email as spam.
 Include your full contact details.
 Tailor your email so it’s addressed to your customer, and references things that they’ll know.
 And include a specific request.

 2. Keep it simple